Beef Brisket 2024 (smoked)

 3. When the oven reaches temperature, turn it off.

-6. Leave both pieces in the oven to rest for between 1 and 3 hours.
+6. Leave the meat in the oven to rest for between 1 and 3 hours before serving.

 Finishing: